Geometric Stability Analysis for Differential Inclusions Governed by Maximally Monotone Operators: Analytical Ingredients for the Main Results

-\end{enumerate} \end{theorem} This result provides the foundation for constructing a regularized selection that approximates \( \clco A_0 \) while possessing enhanced regularity.
-For each fixed \( k \), the corresponding approximation \( F_k \) admits a locally Lipschitz continuous selection, which can be used as a smooth replacement for \( \clco A_0 \) in the analysis of regularized dynamics or stability properties.
-Since \( \clco A_0(x) \subseteq F_k(x) \) for every \( x \in \R^n \), the original differential inclusion \begin{empheq}[box =\mybluebox]{equation*}\ \dot{x}(t) \in f(x(t)) - \clco A_0(x(t)) - N_{\cl(\dom A)}(x(t)) \end{empheq} can be replaced by the relaxed system \begin{empheq}[box =\mybluebox]{equation*}\ \dot{x}(t) \in f(x(t)) - F_k(x(t)) - N_{\cl(\dom A)}(x(t)). \end{empheq} This substitution is not intended to approximate the trajectories of the original system, but rather to define a regularized inclusion that preserves the geometric structure while enjoying enhanced regularity.
+This substitution is not intended to approximate the trajectories of the original system, but rather to define a regularized inclusion that preserves the geometric structure while enjoying enhanced regularity.
 In particular, the local Lipschitz continuity of \( F_k \) allows for the construction of a single-valued, locally Lipschitz selection.
-This results in a differential inclusion with a well-defined and more manageable right-hand side, as shown in the following lemma. \begin{lemma} Let \( G : \R^n \rightrightarrows \R^n \) be a set-valued mapping that is locally Lipschitz (with respect to the Hausdorff-Pompeiu distance) and takes nonempty, compact, and convex values.
-Suppose that there exists a constant \( b > 0 \) such that, for all $x \in \R^n$, $G(x) \subseteq b \B$.
-Then the mapping
+This results in a differential inclusion with a well-defined and more manageable right-hand side, as shown in the following lemma.